 Bishop Park Master Plan Charrette | Athens GA | October 2014

-At the request of Athens-Clarke County (ACC) Leisure Service staff, CCDP coordinated facilitating community input and a subsequent charrette to determine what is popular about Bishop Park and what amenities should be eliminated or introduced.
+At the request of Athens-Clarke County (ACC) Leisure Service staff, CCDP facilitated community input through a survey and design charrette to determine what is popular about Bishop Park and what amenities should be eliminated or introduced.
 A master plan was developed during the charrette and refined by ACC park planning staff.
 It is currently under consideration by the ACC government.

 CHaRM – Center for Hard to Recycle Materials | Athens GA | February 2014